Ifrade1/algorithms2/README.md

 # algorithms2

+#Things to do:
+  Create main function file
+     In main function, write a loop that scans in input, if string = command then excecute the command, else check next command, else spit out error for that line.
+   Create file for insert, delete, search, min max.
+   Write Makefile!!!!!

+Insert function: if head points to null, then assign that leaf to header. else, if wwwwwwwwwwwwwwwwwwwwwwww
 Create an implementation of a binary search tree in C that allows for non-unique non-negative integer keys.
 Your tree will only store keys, no associated data.

 Implement all 7 dictionary operations: